 For many people, working as a web designer sounds like a dream job.
 It’s a career where you’ll get to show off your passion and creativity—and get paid well for doing so!
 But becoming a web designer requires a wide array of skills, which are best attained through web designer courses.

 By completing a web designer diploma program, you’ll take yourself one step closer to that moment when you can begin designing websites.
 So how can courses prepare you for your journey, and help make your dream job a reality?
 Let’s take a look.

 Courses Can Help You Develop the Creative Skills That Web Designers Need

 Obviously, creativity is a skill that web designers need since they create websites that are visually appealing.
 You may be a naturally gifted artist and have a passion for design, but if not, you can still learn the creative skills.
-For example, in your courses you’ll learn about color theory, during which you’ll gain skills in color manipulation and how to use color to give your work credibility and sophistication.
+For example, in your courses, you’ll learn about colour theory, during which you’ll gain skills in colour manipulation and how to use colour to give your work credibility and sophistication.